 Step 2: Coordinate fleet tire stock with your dealer

 You cannot assume a dealer will have the tires your fleet needs.
-Coordinating with the dealer is crucial.
-Let them know that you need an inventory of certain tires.
-Dealers can usually find good alternatives if they cannot locate the exact tire you want.
+Coordinating with your tire dealer will help alleviate any potential supply chain challenges and more efficiently get you what you need.
+Let your dealer know that you need an inventory of certain tires, and they will likely find good alternatives if they cannot locate the exact tire you want.

-In some cases, tires become nonexistent, and fleet managers have to change trucks to align with the inventory available.
+In some cases, tires become nonexistent, and fleet managers have to change trucks to align with available inventory.
 This may seem extreme, but in today’s volatile tire environment, it is a reality.
 Look for dealers who will keep you well-supplied with many options.

-Step 3: Join a large network of truck tire dealers for deep discounts
+Step 3: Join a National Account Program for deep discounts

 WEX discounts are offered nationwide at dealerships in the network.
-By helping manage your inventory, WEX is often an insurance program to help you procure the tires you need to keep your vehicles running.
+By helping manage your inventory, WEX can help you procure the tires you need to keep your vehicles running.
 Partnering with a company like WEX can help you stay well-prepared even under the most challenging market conditions.

 According to WEX tire specialist Shawn Galliett, special fleet pricing can significantly reduce your overall tire spend.
 For example, discounts can provide an average savings of $960 (or higher) USD per vehicle per year depending on the size of the fleet.
 This is based on replacing 12 tires annually per truck.